 Yoga poses can help tackle the difficulties brought on by chronic pain.
 Taking a proactive stance towards managing your discomfort makes it easier to face that challenge directly.
 With some work, you can make progress towards a more comfortable living.

 Yoga is perhaps one of the best tools to have in your arsenal when it comes to tackling chronic pain.
-Intensive stretching help build strength, contribute to a reduction in the pain and can be a valuable mental retreat.
+Intensive stretching helps build strength, contributes to a reduction in pain, and can be a valuable mental retreat.
 After all, perception is only one component of pain.
 Learning to clear your mind while working on your body can be just as important.
 When you want to explore the benefits of yoga, these four poses are an excellent place to begin.

 Yoga Pose #1 — The Cow Pose

 This basic, easy-to-learn pose works well for those who experience lower to mid-back pain.
 By stretching the muscles along your spine in this pose, you can accomplish two goals at once: build strength in the weaker areas and relax away from the tension that’s constricting others.
 The cow pose is simple and involves beginning down on your hands and knees, with wrists and hips aligned with your shoulders and knees, respectively.
 Then curve your spine downwards, moving your midsection downward, until you feel the full extension.
 Breathe in, breathe out, and relax.

 Yoga Pose #2 — Low Lunges

 If you’ve ever stretched before, the lunge should be familiar — it involves “lunging” your body forward to flex one leg and extend the other.
 In a low thrust, you would adopt this position but drop your knee to the ground.
 Then raise your arms up and behind your head.
 You should feel your entire back stretching out as you hold the pose.
 Release after a few breaths and try again.